 11. Track pumps will be available in the cars

 12. Do not drop any litter whilst you are riding.
 Used gel sachets etc must be kept in your pockets not tossed to the side of the road

 13. One car will travel in front of the ride each day and one car will travel behind.
 We will get strung out on the climbs but there should be a car relatively near to you if required in an emergency.

 14. The cars will carry water to re-fill bottles and will meet us at strategic points each day.
 Lunch will also be carried in the cars each day (bread, cheese, ham, pastries etc).
 Again, remember, you cannot rely 100% on the cars being there.

 15. Each car will carry a First Aid Kit.
 It is there for you to self-administer any first aid that you may need.

-16. We will have 2 spare bikes with us to be used in an emergency.
+16. We will have a spare bike with us to be used in an emergency.
 In the event of a serious mechanical problem with your bike we will endeavour to find a bike shop but again this can’t be relied upon.
-Also we cannot accommodate bike boxes or bike bags in the vehicles.
-We recommend you use our Bike Transfer Service which costs £100.

 17. You need to check your bike at the start of each day.
 You should check the tyres for any signs of damage.
 You do not want a tyre to blow on a descent at speed.